End the Plague of Secret Parenting

 I’m an economist.
 I love data and evidence.
-I love it so much that I write books about data-based parenting.
-When questions arise about how to support parents at work (for example, from Alexandria Ocasio-Cortez on Twitter) my first impulse is to endorse paid parental leave.
-Mountains of data and evidence show that paid leave is good for child health and for mothers in particular.
+I love them so much that I write books about data-based parenting.
+When questions arise about how to support parents at work (for example, from Alexandria Ocasio-Cortez on Twitter), my first impulse is to endorse paid parental leave.
+Mountains of data and evidence show that paid leave is good for children’s health, and for mothers in particular.
 I am more than comfortable making a data-based case for this policy.

-But experience, rather than pure data, leads me to believe that what happens after paid leave is nearly as crucial.
-That is to say, what happens when Mom and Dad return to the office.
+But experience, rather than pure data, leads me to believe that what happens after paid leave is nearly as crucial—that is to say, what happens when Mom and Dad return to the office.
 We need to normalize the experience of parenting while working.

 I should be clear that most of the parents I spoke with had good—enviable, lengthy, gender-neutral—leave policies.
 The issues they encountered were more subtle, more nebulous, more about climate.

-Women told me that they hid their pregnancies until well into the third trimester, wearing loose-fitting clothes to avoid telling their bosses or venture capital funders that they were expecting.
+Women told me that they hid their pregnancies until well into the third trimester, wearing loose-fitting clothes to avoid telling their bosses or venture-capital funders that they were expecting.
 Once they had kids, some told me they simply never discussed them.
 If they had to deal with a child-related issue, they lied about why they were leaving work.

 One woman told me she worked on a team of men, all of whom were fathers.
 Pregnant with her first child, she noted that none of the men ever talked about their children, and she assumed she shouldn’t either.

-The general sense is that everyone should adopt the polite fiction that after the first several months of leave, the child disappears into a void from which they emerge for viewing and discussing only in non-working hours.
+The general sense is that everyone should adopt the polite fiction that after the first several months of leave, the child disappears into a void from which he or she emerges for viewing and discussing only during nonworking hours.

 Reinforcing this point, women professors at my university told me that when they were more junior, they made it a point never to put pictures of their children up in their offices.